 Almost 385,000 women die annually in childbirth -99% of whom live in developing countries- and millions incur injury or infection.
 6 basic items along with birth attendant training programs will dramatically reduce that number for only $3.00.

 The Birthing Kit Foundation (Australia) is an organisation dedicated to improving the conditions for women in developing countries who give birth at home and for reasons of isolation, cultural choice or poor transport have little or no assistance during childbirth.
 Using a birthing kit during child birth reduces infections for mother and baby.
 When accompanied by a training program for birth attendants on midwifery, hygiene, health and nutrition there is great benefit for mother and baby.

 With 6 basic items - a plastic sheet, soap, 2 gloves, sterile scalpel blade, 3 cords and 5 gauze squares - the birthing kit addresses the 7 cleans needed for a safe delivery.
 As little as $3.00 a kit and training will help prevent unnecessary injuries and infections.

 Our goal is to reduce the incidence of infant and maternal mortality and morbidity.
-Annually over 140,000 women who give birth in remote regions of developing countries are recipients of our kits and we have distributed 750,000 kits to date.
+Annually over 140,000 women who give birth in remote regions of developing countries are recipients of our kits and we have distributed over 1,200,000 kits to date.